Albion (1798 whaler)

-Albion was a full-rigged whaler built at Deptford, England, and launched in 1798.
+Albion was a whaler built at Deptford, England.
+A full-rigged ship, it wasnlaunched in 1798.
 She made five whaling voyages to the seas around New South Wales and New Zealand.
 The government chartered her in 1803 to transport stores and cattle, to Risdon Cove on the River Derwent, Tasmania.

 Voyages

 On her first voyage, Albion, Eber Bunker, master, left Britain on 20 February 1799, bound for New South Wales.
 There is some ambiguity about whether she was carrying convicts or not.
 (Note: Clayton and a database of whaling voyages state that she was carrying convicts, as does a list of arrivals and departures from Port Jackson.
 But Bateson, who produced the most complete compendium of convict voyages to Australia, shows no such convict voyage.
 A different did carry convicts in 1823, 1826, and 1828.)
 Albion arrived in Port Jackson (Sydney), on 29 June 1799, with a cargo of salted pork after a voyage of 3 months and 15 days.

 Albion left Port Jackson in September bound for the whale fisheries around New South Wales (NSW) and New Zealand (NZ).
 She then took 600 barrels of sperm oil off New South Wales and New Zealand between September 1799 and August 1800.
 At some point Albion sailed to Tahiti at the request of Governor Philip Gidley King.
 When she returned to Port Jackson she reported having seen "immense numbers of whales".